 - Minimize oxidation and corrosion at high temperature.

 Sigma can lower your cost for tap end studs with contract pricing or managed inventory.Sigma can supply nuts and bolts or studs.

 Stud bolts for high pressure & high temperature applications conform to the requirements of ANSI/ASME B16.5, Steel Pipe Flanges and Flanged Fittings.

 LENGTH-FIRST TO FIRST

 The length of stud bolt, measured parallel to the axis, is the distance from first thread to first thread.
 First thread is defined as the intersection of the major diameter of the thread with the base of the point.
 Please see the drawing above-this is confusing to most users!!
-Stud bolts are normally available in 1/4 inch length increments.
+Stud bolts are normally available from stock in 1/4 inch length increments.
 Length tolerances, all stud bolt sizes, shall be as tabulated below:

 Length, in.
 Length Tolerance, in.

 to 12 +/-0.062